Ozone Therapy Safety: A Complete Guide to Risks, Side Effects, and Safe Practice

 • Start with low concentrations and volumes

-• Do not use home ozone if you have any of the absolute contraindications listed above
+• Do not use home ozone if you have any of the contraindications above

-Ozone therapy, when properly administered, has one of the best safety profiles in medicine.
-The Jacobs survey’s 0.0007% complication rate across 5.5 million treatments speaks for itself.
-The risks are real but specific, predictable, and avoidable: never inhale it, screen for G6PD deficiency, respect contraindications, and choose a trained provider with proper equipment.
-Do those four things, and ozone therapy is about as safe as medical interventions get.
+Properly administered, ozone therapy has one of the better safety profiles in medicine.
+The Jacobs survey’s 0.0007% complication rate across 5.5 million treatments is dated but consistent with modern reviews.
+The risks are real but specific, predictable, and avoidable.
+Never inhale it, screen for G6PD deficiency, respect the contraindications, and choose a trained provider with proper equipment.
+Do those four things and ozone therapy is about as safe as medical interventions get.
+Start with the pillar guide to ozone therapy if you are new to it.

 Medical Disclaimer